 Other revenues decreased by 60.5% to P683.7 million for the year ended December 31, 2020 from P1,731.5 million for the same period last year.
-Other revenues for the three months ended December 31, 2020 decreased by 61.1% to P237.4 million from P610.1 million for the same period last year.
+Other revenues for the three (3) months ended December 31, 2020 decreased by 61.1% to P237.4 million from P610.1 million for the same period last year.
 The decrease was primarily due to the implementation of restrictions impacting theater, cinema and mall operations during the lockdown period.
 Tenant count from retail and food and beverage was 89 for the year ended December 31, 2020 versus 92 in 2019.

-Other revenues primarily consist of income from the parking, laundry, and rental income from the mall and commercial office space, and others fees as a result of lower gaming revenues; (2) decline in casino operating expenses due to efficiency measures and business slowdown; and (3) a reduction in overall headcount.
+Other revenues primarily consist of income from the Newport Performing Arts Theater, cinema, parking, laundry, and rental income from the mall and commercial office space, and others

 Direct costs decreased by 40.0% to P9,586.5 million for the year ended December 31, 2020 from P15,978.5 million last year.
-This decrease was primarily due to the following: (1) decrease in gaming license
+This decrease was primarily due to the following: (i) decrease in gaming license fees as a result of lower gaming revenues; (ii) decline in casino operating expenses due to lower demand; and (iii) a reduction in overall headcount.